abranch6364/org/plants/care/specific_care/orchids/angraecum_longicalcar.md

 1/4-1/2 recommended strength, applied weekly when plants are actively growing.
 You can use a high-nitrogen fertilizer from spring to midsummer, then switch to one high in phosphates in late summer and autumn.
 No fertilizer during the winter.

 ## Medium
 Use a coarse medium such as bark.
+Roots dislike being distrubed so another option is lava rock to limit need to repot.

 ## Temperature
 Summer: 82F average during day.
 62F average during night.